Waterway barrier works

 The Fisheries Act 1994 (Qld) defines waterway barrier works as a:

-- any other barrier that limits fish stock access and movement along a waterway.
+• complete or partial barrier within a waterway that limits fish access to, or movement within, a waterway.

 This applies to temporary and permanent works.

-Bed level crossings, if not constructed properly, can hinder fish passage on low to medium flows due to head loss differences and increasing velocities.
+• Bed level or low-level crossings, if not constructed properly, can hinder fish passage on low to medium flows due to head loss differences and increasing velocities.

 Bridge crossings, abutments, piers or piles and other components within the waterway can reduce the cross-sectional area of the waterway.

-Causeway crossings can slow fish movement on low to medium flows due to head loss differences and increasing velocities.
+Causeway crossings can hinder fish movement on low to medium flows due to head loss differences and increasing velocities.
 They often use fill or construction materials that are a barrier to fish passage.

 Culvert crossings reduce the cross-sectional area of a waterway through which water can flow, increasing velocities, causing turbulence and darkness.
 The extent of the impact may depend on the size of the culvert and the extent to which the culvert, or array of culverts, is proposed to span the waterway.